jeffreycanepa/StockLookup/README.md

 ##### Requires:
 - Tcl/Tk

-# stockLookup_v1.app
+# StockLookup.app / StockLookup_x86.app
+Using pyInstaller with stockLookup_v1.py I created stockLookup_v1.app and stockLookup_x86.app.
+These are MacOS executables that do not require the user to download the python packages I used in order for the app to run.
+These apps will only work on the appropiate processor architectures.

+### StockLookup.app
-Using pyInstaller with stockLookup_v1.py I created stockLookup_v1.app.
-This is a MacOS executable that was created in Sonoma 14.2.1 with Python 3.11.6 on ARM64.
-To execute you will need to download dist/stockLookup_v1.app and double click on the app.
+ Created in Sonoma 14.2.1 with Python 3.11.6 on ARM64 (M2).
+To execute you will need to download dist/StockLookup.app and double click on the app.
+I do not have an M1 or M3 to validate that the app works correclty on those platforms, so use at your own risk.

+### StockLookup_x86.app
+ Created in Monterey 12.7.2 with Python 3.11.6 on Intel Core i5.
+To execute you will need to download dist/StockLookup.app and double click on the app.